ArigathanksGozaimuch/ReactNative-LoansCalculator/README.md

 # ReactNative-LoansCalculator
 College assignment, simple loans calculator for mobile platform.
-The app calculate from 2 form of customer input, total vehicle cost and total month of loan.
+The app calculate from 2 form of customer input: total vehicle cost and total month of loan.
 Then calculate the result based on predetermined formula.

 # Download
 test